How to Pick the Best Resort in Fiji for You© FijiPocketGuide.com

 Yes, Fiji does have over 100 resorts scattered across eight island groups, and yes, choosing a resort is a mission!
 Luckily, we here at Fiji Pocket Guide know a thing or two about the resorts in Fiji so we’ve put together a quick guide on how to choose the right resort in Fiji for you.
 For seasoned tropical travellers, some of the points might seem a little obvious, but we’ve taken the mantra that no question about the resorts in Fiji is too dumb.
 We’re covering it all!

-• Fiji’s high season is between June and August, as well as Easter and Christmas, so book early if you plan to visit at these times
+1. Fiji’s high season is between June and August, as well as Easter and Christmas, so book early if you plan to visit at these times – see the 10 Reasons to Travel in the Low Season for more tips

-• Factor in the transfer costs for getting to island resorts
+2. Factor in the transfer costs for getting to island resorts – see Fiji Airports: Your Airport Transfer Options

-• Travelling with kids?
-Look out for resorts that allow kids to stay in the same room as the parents using the existing bedding for free
+3. Travelling with kids?
+Look out for resorts that allow kids to stay in the same room as their parents using the existing bedding for free – see 10 Fiji Resorts Where Kids Stay & Eat for Free!

-• Is it your honeymoon?
-Mention this when booking to likely receive a treat
+4. Is it your honeymoon?
+Mention this when booking to likely receive a treat – see 10 Best Honeymoon Packages in Fiji

-• Feel free to wear any holiday attire at the resort, but note that you’ll need to cover up the knees when leaving the resort
+5. Feel free to wear any holiday attire at the resort, but note that you’ll need to wear somewhat modest clothing when leaving the resort, as explained in Fiji Village Etiquette & Customs

 What are the Resorts Like in Fiji?